-HSA, the CHTs for each administrative entity will be treated as individual CHTs for payment purposes.
+CHTs under the same administrative entity within an HSA that are geographically dispersed throughout the HSA or otherwise segmented will be treated as a single CHT for payment purposes, regardless of the CHT's capacity and the number of patients in Blueprint-participating practices.
+If there is more than one administrative entity in the HSA, the CHTs for each administrative entity will be treated as individual CHTs for payment purposes.
 In the event that there is more than one administrative entity, each practice in the HSA will be assigned to one CHT and one administrative entity; a practice will not be split among administrative entities and CHTs.

-Exception for Calendar Year 2017 for Medicare CHT payments.
-For Calendar Year 2017 payments, Medicare Core CHT payments will be fixed at the levels paid prospectively for the 4th calendar quarter of 2016 (i.e., at the monthly levels paid prospectively for December 2016), with the exception (or adjustment) that \$2.47 PPPM will additionally be paid to relevant CHTs for new Medicare PCMHs in 2017.
+Exception for Medicare CHT payments.
+Medicare Core CHT payments will be fixed at the levels paid prospectively for the 4th calendar quarter of 2016 (i.e., at the monthly levels paid prospectively for December 2016), with the exception (or adjustment) that \$2.47 PPPM will additionally be paid to relevant CHTs for new Medicare PCMHs in 2017.
 For Calendar Year 2017 payments, Medicare SASH payments will be fixed at the levels paid prospectively to SASH for the 4th calendar quarter of 2016 (i.e., at the monthly level paid prospectively for December 2016).